45+ Indiana Religious Sites

 1850 W 38th St, Indianapolis, IN

 Located alongside Newfields, the Art and Nature Park features 100 acres of space, including a wild grass labyrinth.
-You’ll also find woods, wetlands, and a 35-acre lake here.
-Open daily from sunrise and sunset, the outdoor park is free to the public.
+It also has woods, wetlands, and a 35-acre lake.
+The outdoor park is open daily from sunrise to sunset and is free to the public.

 “The Woods” Saint Mary-of-the-Woods, Saint Mary-of-the-Woods